AlexMoreo/funnelling/README.md

 * CLESA: the class [CLESAPolylingualClassifier](./learning/learners.py) requires a processed version of a [Wikipedia dump](https://dumps.wikimedia.org/); see section **Datasets** for more information.
 * KCCA: the class [KCCAPolylingualClassifier](./learning/learners.py) also requires a processed version of Wikipedia.
 KCCA is built on top of a wrapper of [pyrcca](https://github.com/gallantlab/pyrcca) from the article [Regularized kernel canonical correlation analysis in Python](https://www.frontiersin.org/articles/10.3389/fninf.2016.00049/full).
-If you intend run KCCA you might first fork the aforementioned project and make it accessible at the root of this project.
+If you intend to run KCCA you might first fork the aforementioned project and make it accessible at the root of this project.
 * PLE: the class [PolylingualEmbeddingsClassifier](./learning/learners.py) uses the polylingual embeddings from the article [Word Translation without Parallel Data](https://arxiv.org/abs/1710.04087) which can be downloaded from the [MUSE](https://github.com/facebookresearch/MUSE) repo.
 * PLE-LSTM: is implemented in [LSTMclassifierKeras.py](./learning/LSTMclassifierKeras.py) and requires: